AKoskela/JSProjects/README.md

 A two player snake game.
 It consists of three tile types
--Blank Space
+- Blank Space
--Apples
+- Apples
--Rotten Apples
+- Rotten Apples

-Players take turns moving their piece around a board gather points as the go Blank spaces are worth one.
+Players take turns moving their piece around a board gather points as the go
+- Blank spaces are worth one.
-Apples are worth three.
+- Apples are worth three.
-Rotten apples are take away two.
+- Rotten apples are take away two.

 [Here](https://akoskela.github.io/JSProjects/JSMaxit) is the link.